 Many of our students are confused about whether they should take PTE or OET for immigration and employment purposes, so we decided to provide some facts about which test may be right for your situation.

 Hi my name is Jay and I’m one of the expert teachers at E2Language.
-E2Language is the OET’s only authorised ‘feedback provider’.
+E2Language is the OET’s only authorized ‘feedback provider’.
 We are the only institute trained by the OET to give feedback on writing and speaking.
 We have an online OET course that is second to none.
 Our materials and our methods get students the score they need.

 But is OET the right test for you?
 Although you are a medical professional, you can take other tests, such as the PTE.
 Should you take the OET?
 Here are some reasons why and why not that you should consider…